-Given that our apparatus is limited – it’s a limited body, that’s what it’s called, the limited body – the limited body can only experience a certain range of that spectrum of pain and pleasure and therefore, associated with it, happiness and unhappiness.
-If we get too unhappy, we kill ourselves.
-In many ways, if you get too happy you also kill yourself, because it’s completely boring.
-But there’s no logical reason why there couldn’t be a physical basis that could experience more of that range.
-Anybody’s mental activity would have the possibility – we speak of mental activity in general – to experience the whole range, the whole spectrum of all the different types of sensory apparatus respond and, therefore, the full range or spectrum of pain and pleasure and the associated happiness and unhappiness.
+Given that our apparatus is limited, we can experience only a certain range within the spectrum of pain and pleasure and, therefore, happiness and unhappiness.
+If we become too unhappy, we kill ourselves.
+In many ways, we also kill ourselves when we’re too happy because everything is completely boring.
+In any case, there’s no logical reason why there couldn’t be a physical basis that could experience more of those ranges.
+Anybody’s mental activity has the possibility – speaking of mental activity in general – of experiencing the whole range or spectrum of sensations to which all the different types of sensory apparatus respond and, therefore, the full range or spectrum of pain and pleasure and the associated happiness and unhappiness.
 Thinking in this way helps me to feel a little bit more comfortable with the idea that these other life forms exist.

-I think it is totally unfair to the tradition to reduce these different life forms to psychological states within the human realm; that’s completely unfair to the tradition.
-From the teachings on karma you can say that there are some leftovers from previous lives in each of the different realms and so we see little traces of that, but that is not equivalent to the whole teachings on these other realms.
+I think it is totally unfair to the tradition to reduce these different life forms to psychological states within the human realm.
+That’s completely unfair to the tradition.
+From the teachings on karma, we can say that there are some leftovers from previous lives that we’ve had in each of the different realms and so we see little traces of them in this life.
+But that is not equivalent to the whole teachings on these other realms.

-I think this is particularly relevant in our discussion of equanimity, our discussion of compassion, our discussion of wanting to help everybody to achieve enlightenment and so on.
-We don’t want this to be an exclusive type of view.
-We’re thinking of mental continuums, basically, individual mental continuums that are finite in number, but an awful lot of these, with no beginning and no end, a countless number of them, but finite.
+I think this point is particularly relevant in our discussion of equanimity, our discussion of compassion, our discussion of wanting to help everybody to achieve enlightenment and so on.
+We don’t want our view of all beings to be an exclusive type of view.
+We’re thinking of mental continuums, basically individual mental continuums – which are finite in number, but of which there are an awful lot – with no beginning and no end.
+They are countless in number, but they are finite.
 It’s not that new ones are being created.
 If we were to think that, then we’d have to get into the whole problem of who creates them, where do they come from, etc. That – the concept of a creator – is not accepted in Buddhism.

-And renunciation is… when we talk about any motivation, there is an aim and then there is sort of an emotional component to it.
-The aim is for liberation, and the emotional component to it is disgust.
-We’re totally fed up with this suffering situation, which just recurs over and over again.
-And we’re not talking about being annoyed with it or angry with that, “I’m so stupid for being like that.”
-That is not a state of mind conducive for getting out, because it’s still disturbing, we’re annoyed with ourselves for being so foolish.
-But rather, you have to get to a state – and “disgust” I think is a good word, but I think there’s also a connotation here – which is “we’re bored with it.”
+With renunciation, as with any motivation, there is both an aim and an emotional component.
+The aim is liberation, and the emotional component is disgust.
+We’re totally fed up with this situation of suffering that continues to occur over and over again.
+We’re not talking about being annoyed or angry about that: “I’m so stupid for being like that.”
+That is not a state of mind that is conducive for getting out of suffering because it’s still a disturbing state of mind – being annoyed with ourselves for being so foolish.
+Rather, we’re just disgusted.

-We’re so bored and disgusted with this – “This is pathetic!” – that finally you decide to do something about it.
-Given my own experience of overcoming certain things that I was very involved with in my youth – that that’s the way that you actually stop drinking, or stop smoking, or whatever it might be.
-“This is ridiculous already, this is pathetic.”
-It’s not that “I want to be the super policeman, and I’m angry with myself.”
-That doesn’t work, but “This is just no longer interesting.”
-When it’s no longer interesting, and boring, and you’re fed up with it, and “I’ve had enough,” then you want to stop, and you have a better chance of being able to stop.
+“Disgust,” I think, is a good word.
+But I think there’s also another connotation here, which is that we’re bored with it.
+We’re so bored and disgusted with this situation – “This is pathetic!” – that we finally decide to do something about it.
+Given my own experience of overcoming certain things that I was very involved with in my youth, I think that that’s the way that we are actually able to stop drinking or smoking or whatever it might be.
+“This is ridiculous!
+This is pathetic!”
+It’s not “I want to be the super policeman,” and “I’m angry with myself.”
+That doesn’t work.
+It’s just that “this is no longer interesting.”
+When it’s boring and no longer interesting, we get fed up.
+We’ve had enough, so we want to stop, and we have a better chance of being able to stop.

 The Three Higher Trainings

-I don’t like the term “wisdom,” because it’s used by many translators to translate many different terms in Buddhism, and all these different terms don’t mean the same thing.
-So “wisdom” as a translation just sort of mixes everything together and makes it trivial.
-It’s “discriminating awareness,” in this case, that is the awareness or understanding to be able to discriminate between what is correct and what’s incorrect, between what is reality, what is fantasy, what’s helpful, what’s harmful.
+I don’t like the term “wisdom.”
+It’s used by many translators to translate many different terms in Buddhism, and all these different terms don’t mean the same thing.
+So, “wisdom,” as a translation, just sort of mixes everything together and makes the term trivial.
+It’s “discriminating awareness,” in this case, which is the awareness or understanding that discriminates between what is correct and what’s incorrect, between what’s reality and what’s fantasy, what’s helpful and what’s harmful.
 There are many different areas that it can be focused on.

 We need discipline so as not to allow ourselves to come under the sway of attraction, repulsion, and indifference.
-For instance, when we are in a group of people and our best friend or a loved one comes into the room, then we have to have the discipline not just to run over to that person and ignore everybody who is there.
+For instance, when we are with a group of people and our best friend or a loved one comes into the room, we have to have the discipline to not just to run over to that person and ignore everybody else.
 I had a very good example of that.
-Once I was translating for the old Serkong Rinpoche and it was in the West somewhere and one of my cousins, who happened to live in the city where we were and whom I hadn’t seen in many, many years came in late.
-It was in the city where she lived, and I hadn’t seen her in many years, and here I am translating.
-And I can’t get up and go over and greet her or anything like that, even though she was a little bit upset that I didn’t just run over or acknowledge her, and she’s making all the facial type of things that I should somehow pay attention to her.

-In these sort of situations you need discipline, obviously, to not get up.
-That’s discipline.
-And then concentration to stay focused on what we’re doing.
-I needed to concentrate on translating and not have your mind wander over to a cousin, a close relative whom I hadn’t seen in a number of years.
+I was translating for the old Serkong Rinpoche somewhere in the West, and one of my cousins, who happened to live in the city where we were and whom I hadn’t seen in many, many years, came in late.
+There I was, translating.
+I couldn’t get up and go over to greet her or anything like that – even though she was a little bit upset that I didn’t just run over to her.
+So, in these sorts of situations, we need discipline to not get up and then concentration to stay focused on what we’re doing.
+I needed to concentrate on translating and not allow my mind to wander over to this cousin whom I hadn’t seen in a number of years.

-That is very much needed for this equanimity, to at least have that self-control not to ignore somebody; we have that all the time, don’t you?
-I have this.
-People come up and they ask questions, and I need to go to the toilet, or I need to go on to the next appointment, or there are other people, or whatever.
-What is coming up is the tendency to want to ignore this person, to cut them short.
-You might get a little bit annoyed with them, especially if they’re talking on and on and on, and not getting to the point.
+That discipline is very much needed for equanimity.
+We at least need to have the self-control not to ignore others.
+That’s something that comes up all the time, doesn’t it?
+I experience this: People come up and ask questions, and I need to go to the toilet, or I need to go on to the next appointment, or I need to speak with other people, or whatever.
+What comes up is the tendency to ignore the person, to cut them short.
+We might even get a little bit annoyed with them, especially if they’re talking on and on and not getting to the point.
 So, we need, of course, patience.
-But here relevant to our discussion is discipline not to ignore this person, and not to look at your watch and tell them, “Please.
-Leave,” or use even stronger words – words we might say in our head – discipline.
+But more relevant to our discussion here is the discipline not to ignore this person and not to look at our watch and tell them, “Please.
+Leave,” or use even stronger words – words we might say in our heads.

 Overcoming Attraction, Repulsion, and Indifference

-With naivety and indifference, which comes from naivety, is basically not looking at the qualities of the other person for one reason or another, either we’re too busy, or we don’t care, or whatever.
-We’re not interested.
-Or we could be afraid, that’s another reason for ignoring others, afraid of making a mistake, or afraid that they’re going to harm us, or afraid that they’re going to let us down, there could be many variations here of fear.
-And we are naive to that: “They’re a human being, and they have feelings just as I do, and they have good qualities and negative qualities,” and so on – so that leads to indifference.
+With naivety and indifference, which comes from naivety, we are basically not looking at the qualities of the other person for one reason or another, either we’re too busy, or we don’t care, or we’re not interested.
+Or we could be afraid.
+That’s another reason for ignoring others.
+We could be afraid of making a mistake or afraid that the person is going to harm us or afraid that they’re going to let us down.
+There could be many variations of fear.
+And we are naive about the fact that “they’re a human being; they have feelings just as I do, and they have good qualities and negative qualities,” and so on, which leads to indifference.

-Because please don’t trivialize equanimity, that is unbelievably difficult to have equanimity, and it’s much easier to skip over that and just develop love and compassion for the people that we like, or love and compassion for some sort of more amorphous poor, suffering beings, that “I will help them.”
-But “Am I really willing to wash the sores of a leper, for example?”
-“Do I really want to get my hands dirty with helping someone?”
-“I’ll give some money,” “I’ll pay someone else to do that,” but “Do I want to really do that?”
+Please don’t trivialize equanimity.
+It is unbelievably difficult to have equanimity.
+It’s much easier to skip over it and to just develop love and compassion for the people that we like or for some sort of amorphous “poor, suffering beings” and to think, “I will help them.”
+But are we really willing to wash the sores of a leper, for example?
+Do we really want to get our hands dirty helping someone?
+“I’ll give some money,” “I’ll pay someone else to do that,” but “Do I really want to do that?”

 Extending the Basis of Imputation

-So what is that “me”?
-We need to understand that that “me” is not something which is static, which means it doesn’t change, it’s not affected by anything.
-It isn’t something which is partless, a monolith that doesn’t have various different aspects to it.
-It’s also not something that is separate from the mental continuum, something that could fly off and go into another one, or something like that.
-This is one type of “me”: this is impossible.
+What, then, is that “me”?
+We need to understand that that “me” is not something that is static – “static,” meaning that it doesn’t change and isn’t affected by anything.
+It isn’t something that is partless; it’s not a monolith that doesn’t have various different aspects to it.
+It’s also not something that is separate from the mental continuum, something that could fly off and go into another mental continuum or something like that.
+This type or level of “me” is impossible.

-And that “me,” or a person – next level – is not something which is self-sufficiently knowable, which means that you can’t know a person separately from something of the basis of imputation of the person appearing.
-We say this in terms of, “I want to know myself.”
-What do you know?
-It’s easier to understand first in terms of other people, “I know Barbara.”
-What do you know?
-You know Barbara.
+Nor is that “me,” or person – to look at the next, subtler level – something that is self-sufficiently knowable.
+In other words, we can’t know a person separately from knowing something of the basis of imputation of the person that appears.
+We say things like, “I want to know myself.”
+What do we know?
+Actually, it’s easier to understand this in terms of other people: “I know Barbara.”
+What do we know?
 “I see Barbara.”
-What do I see?
-I can’t see Barbara without seeing a physical form.
-It’s on the physical form that I see Barbara; I don’t just see Barbara.
+What do we see?
+We can’t see Barbara without seeing a physical form.
+It’s on the basis of a physical form that we see Barbara: we don’t just see “Barbara.”
 “I know Barbara.”
-What do I know?
+What do we know?
 “I know Barbara’s name.”
-Well, then it’s in association with the name.
+In that case, then, we know Barbara in association with a name.
 “I know the personality,” “I know what she looks like.”
-You can’t think of her just like that – namely, without knowing something of the basis on which she is an imputation.
-A person can’t be self-sufficiently known, all by itself.
+We can’t think of her just like that – namely, without knowing something of the basis on which she is an imputation.
+A person can’t be self-sufficiently known, can’t be known all by itself.